wavesplatform/ledger-app-waves/README.md

 Building and installing from the source code is usually required in order to develop or customize the application.
 In addition, you will receive a warning that this application was received from an unreliable source.
 Try to avoid this, it may be unsafe.

 If you build the app not in the Docker, but in your host OS then just call `make load`.
 Note that you should have the python env with `ledgerblue` installed.
-[There're some more details.](https://github.com/wavesplatform/ledger-app-waves/wiki)
+[If you can't install ledgerblue, try install the dependencies into your system.](https://github.com/LedgerHQ/blue-loader-python) [There're some more details also.](https://github.com/wavesplatform/ledger-app-waves/wiki)

 If you use Docker to build the app, then call this from app root on you host OS: